cedricDve/Python/Docker/README.md

 Due to the fact I am using more then one computer, a desktop computer and a laptop.
 I needed a solution to be able to work productivly, without losing my time downloading software on each of my computers.

-Therefor, I used Docker to containerize my application.
+Therefore, I used Docker to containerize my application.

 In this part I was experimenting with Open-CV.